-Here is the Arizona Statute regarding disorderly conduct.
+Below we have provided the Arizona Statute that corresponds with the section on disorderly conduct.
 Scroll down to learn more about how that law could be applied to you.
-If you want to speak to an attorney about your case, please contact us immediately to schedule your free consultation.
+If you would like to speak with an attorney about the details of your case, please feel free to contact us immediately in order to set up your free consultation.

-Our attorneys have won many disorderly conduct cases in Arizona.
-Our staff includes former prosecutors who understand disorderly conduct statutes and how to best handle the charges in court.
-As a result, we have obtained many positive results for our clients.
+Our experienced and dedicated team of attorneys have won many disorderly conduct cases in Arizona.
+Our staff also includes attorneys who were previously prosecutors who understand and have insight on disorderly conduct statutes and in turn, how to best handle the charges in court.
+Given our effort and dedication, we have obtained many positive results for our clients.

 Disorderly conduct is a serious criminal charge.
-It is important to remember that every criminal case is different and will be treated differently by the prosecution.
-Disorderly conduct in Arizona is defined very broadly.
-It includes a variety of actions that at first glance don’t seem illegal.
+It is important to keep in mind that every criminal case is different and will be treated differently in the eyes of the prosecution.
+In Arizona, disorderly conduct is defined very broadly.
+It includes a variety of actions that to many may not seem illegal in retrospect.
 For example, it is disorderly conduct to make any “protracted commotion directed at a lawful meeting.”
 Furthermore, the police do not uniformly charge people with disorderly conduct.
 We see cases where one person is charged with a felony and other similar cases where the individual receives a simple warning.

-Most people charged with disorderly conduct do not face lengthy prison sentences.
-However, a disorderly conduct conviction can have a tremendous long-term impact on a person’s life.
+Most of the people that have been charged with disorderly conduct do not face lengthy prison sentences.
+Although, even if there is no long prison sentence, a disorderly conduct conviction can have a tremendous long-term impact on the rest of a person’s life.
 These charges can have domestic violence designations.
 Felony disorderly conduct charges can result in long probation terms.
 As a result, it is always best to seek legal help to minimize the consequences.